-You can always choose between a full-service and a self-directed brokerage account.
-The main differences between them are how you work with us, who you work with, the types of investment options and services available to you, and costs.
+You can choose between a full-service and a self-directed brokerage account.
+The main differences between them are how you work with us, who you work with, and the types of investment options and services available to you.

 With full-service brokerage accounts, you can work with an advisor who can provide goals-based advice, guidance and help with specific investment needs.
-With self-directed brokerage accounts, you can open a J.P.
+You can also open a brokerage account through Financial Advisors in JPMID.
+For self-directed brokerage, you can open a J.P.
 Morgan Self-Directed Investing account where you will make your own decisions and will primarily engage with us online.